 And there's good reason for that.

-And um, you know, an even bigger possible problem here is we know from cases that have been leaked to the press, another issue, that when a foreign leader, such as Israeli's prime minister, is speaking with a member of Congress here, and this case it happened to at least one Democrat and maybe a group of other members of Congress, they're not supposed to listen to that.
+And, you know, an even bigger possible problem here is we know from cases that have been leaked to the press, another issue, that when a foreign leader, such as Israeli's prime minister, is speaking with a member of Congress here.

-She's a she was a Democrat.
+She was a Democrat.

-And there are other instances of this that have happened over the years, and I suggest, based on what I've seen, the reason the Intel community is so out of its mind in some respects about a Trump presidency is Hillary Clinton nor Jeb Bush would have dug into this.
+And I suggest, based on what I've seen, the reason the Intel community is so out of its mind in some respects about a Trump presidency is Hillary Clinton nor Jeb Bush would have dug into this.

-But they worry and worried that a Trump presidency or Trump administration would dig into these acts that have been happening over the past 10, 20 years, not just in 2016.
+But they worry and worried that a Trump presidency or a Trump administration would dig into these acts that have been happening over the past 10, 20 years, not just in 2016.

-And there could be people, according to Intel sources I have that deserve to go to prison over this.
+And there could be people, according to Intel sources I have, that deserve to go to prison over this.

 So this is a big deal.